Ayub Ommaya: Spinal fluid-driven artificial organ

 Motivated by his personal experience with the disease, Ommaya focused on the problem of transplantation of islet cells for the treatment of diabetes.
 A major challenge facing survival of islet cells is immune rejection.
 Ommaya thought that the CSF would provide an ideal setting for transplanted islets due to the immune protection provided by the blood-brain barrier.
 He developed an artificial organ which would house transplanted islets, and the cells could be nourished by the CSF.
-Ayub, Illani Atwater, and colleagues identified that ventricular-peritoneal CSF shunts provided an immune protected site for the transplantation of mouse and rat islets in dogs and llamas.
-Ayub and colleagues also identified that CSF glucose mirrors blood glucose.
+Ommaya, Illani Atwater, and colleagues identified that ventricular-peritoneal CSF shunts provided an immune protected site for the transplantation of mouse and rat islets in dogs and llamas.
+Ommaya and colleagues also identified that CSF glucose mirrors blood glucose.
 Islets cells were able to survive in this system and function in the llama model, but further work on the model is needed.

 The role of emotions in consciousness

 Ommaya focused much of his career on the study of consciousness, the brain, and mind.
 This interest derived from his reading of Pennfield's work on surgical treatment of epilepsy.
 His work in traumatic brain injury was influenced by his interest in how consciousness is altered and how it recovers after traumatic injury.
 Key to his observations is the role of the limbic system and emotion as foundational for consciousness.
 In his view, emotion is the trigger to action and other aspects of rationality are tools to justify action.
-Ommaya saw consciousness as an emergent property of the evolution of neural structures.
-Consciousness is the result of evolutionary forces directed to improving the efficiency of mental function.
-The reintegration of thought and action after traumatic injury provided the experimental context for Ommaya's thoughts.
+Ommaya saw consciousness as an emergent property of the brain.
+Consciousness is the result of evolutionary forces directed to improving the efficiency of mental function where the limbic system plays a key role.

-It is popularly assumed that emotion disrupts cognition.
-However, Ommaya's TBI research emphasize its fundamental inseparability.
+Ommaya's TBI research emphasize its fundamental inseparability of rational thought and emotion.
 Ommaya defined four steps in the evolution of consciousness: 1) reflex and avoidance reactions; 2) sensory inputs merged with multisensory neurons in the mesencephalon; 3) interactions formed between sensory and limbic systems and memory; and 4) reinforcement of thalamic neural centers which relays information between sensory and motor centers.
-Ommaya discussed how the limbic system and emotion motivates action and focuses attention.

 Personal life

-Ommaya had six children: David, Alex, Shana, Aisha, Iman and Sinan.
-He is survived by his wife Ghazala.
+He is survived by his wife Ghazala and his six children.

 Ommaya was featured in the article "The Muslims who shaped America – from brain surgeons to rappers" A review article published in 2017 highlights his academic and neurosurgical contributions.

 On July 13, 2008, Pakistan's Dawn newspaper reported his death, and called him a "trailblazing Pakistani surgeon", followed by West European and US publications.